 Schwarzman Scholar Fellow

-Prior to joining the National Committee in 2022, Eleni started her career as a political advisor for the Embassy of the Republic of Korea in Mexico, before becoming a civil servant for the Mexican Federal Government, serving as deputy director of business sector engagement for the Ministry of Public Administration, and as an advisor to the Minister of Tourism.
-Eleni has also been a consultant for the Inter-American Development Bank and for UNHCR Malaysia, specializing in gender and diversity mainstreaming, as well as the inclusion of Rohingya child refugees.
-Most recently, Eleni served as team lead of the COVID-19 Global Policy Simulator, a simulator powered by machine learning and closed-form quantitative modeling funded by the National University of Singapore.
-Eleni’s interests lie at the intersection of technology, diplomacy, and human rights.
+Prior to joining the National Committee in 2022, Ms. Ayala started her career as a political advisor for the Embassy of the Republic of Korea in Mexico, before becoming a civil servant for the Mexican Federal Government, serving as deputy director of business sector engagement for the Ministry of Public Administration, and as an advisor to the Minister of Tourism.
+She has also been a consultant for the Inter-American Development Bank and for UNHCR Malaysia, specializing in gender and diversity mainstreaming, as well as the inclusion of Rohingya child refugees.
+Most recently, Ms. Ayala served as team lead of the COVID-19 Global Policy Simulator, a simulator powered by machine learning and closed-form quantitative modeling funded by the National University of Singapore.
+Her interests lie at the intersection of technology, diplomacy, and human rights.

-In her free time, Eleni is an avid salsa dancer, amateur rock climber, and prolific traveler.
+In her free time, she is an avid salsa dancer, amateur rock climber, and prolific traveler.